 Hunting on that land bridge wouldn’t be very good, so how folks would support themselves on the trip is a reasonable question.

 Another possibility is that folks arrived in the Americas by sea.
-Folks who look like us were living at Pinnacle Point between 170,000 and 40,000 years ago.
-We still do, for that matter.
+Folks who look like us were living at Africa’s Pinnacle Point between 170,000 and 40,000 years ago.
+We still do.
 The caves are near Mossel Bay, a harbor town that about 130,000 folks call home.

 Some scientists say folks moved to the Pinnacle Point caves because the site gives access to shellfish, whale, and seal.
 If they’re right, it will mean rewriting assumptions about when “modern” behavior started, but we should be used to that by now.